udyansachdev1/IDS706-Week_1_Mini-project/README.md

 Creating  a Python GitHub template
 ## Overview

-Creating a Python GitHub template will will be used in my future projects.
+Creating a Python GitHub template that will be used in my future projects.

 ## Code Description